 Timing matters

-Russian sturgeon need 8-12 years to grow.
-Include a price for good harvesting, aging, and ethical certification, and the price tag reflects that of patience and craftsmanship.
+Russian sturgeon need 8–12 years to grow.
+Add the cost of ethical harvesting, aging, and certification, and the price tag reflects patience and craftsmanship.

 Many chefs and food lovers would say yes.
 A little bit delivers a big impact.
 Think of it like vintage Champagne: celebratory, rare, and unforgettable.

-But that’s also why Haute Caviar stands out—curated like wine, responsibly sourced, and trusted by chefs nationwide.
+When purchasing caviar online, look for transparency, freshness guarantees, and real ties to the fine dining world.
+That's why Haute Caviar stands out — curated like wine, responsibly sourced, and trusted by chefs nationwide.

 FAQs